 - 5.11 The congregational treasurer, who is entrusted with the regular offerings of the congregation, shall be responsible to the oversight of the Diaconate.
 A monthly financial report of the congregational treasurer shall be included in the minutes of the diaconate.
 An objective and financially literate party, someone not directly connected to the maintenance of the financial records, or receipt and/or distribution of church funds, shall conduct an annual financial review^a.
 Such a review shall be designed to provide at least limited assurance that (1) financial assets are properly safeguarded, and (2) the reported financial statements are complete and accurate.
-(2016 Synod) - (a) Robert's Rules of Order, Ch.
-15, Section 47, "Action of Financial Report," p.
-469 9th edition.
+(2016 Synod) - (a) Robert's Rules of Order (current edition)